-In general, the problems of overdiagnosis and overtreatment of prostate cancer are not associated with imaging modalities.
-These are problems of patient selection.
-Using standard transrectal ultrasound-directed biopsies and appropriate selection criteria, positive biopsy rates may be as high as 60% with only 20-25% of patients diagnosed by that modality having low stage, low grade disease.
-More restrictive selection criteria for biopsy will result in the increased diagnosis of clinically significant cancers and result in a decrease in the diagnosis of low volume low stage disease, independent of the imaging modality used.
+Standard TRUS-directed biopsies and appropriate selection criteria yield positive biopsy rates that may be as high as 60%, with only 20%–25% of patients diagnosed by that modality having low-stage, low-grade disease.
+More restrictive selection criteria for biopsy will result in increased diagnosis of clinically significant cancers and decreased diagnosis of low-volume, low-stage disease, independent of the imaging modality used.

-As an increasingly useful tool for prostate cancer, detection and risk stratification, mpMRI allows noninvasive assessment of the prostate gland from both an anatomic and a functional perspective.
-A recent meta-analysis demonstrated sensitivity ranging from 44% to 87% for the detection of clinically significant prostate cancer and negative predictive value (NPV) ranging from 63% to 98% for exclusion of clinically significant prostate cancer.16 The use of mpMRI in clinical practice is critically dependent upon the availability of high quality mpMRI interpreted by radiologists experienced in the technique.
+As an increasingly useful tool for prostate cancer, detection, and risk stratification, mpMRI allows noninvasive assessment of the prostate gland from both an anatomic and a functional perspective.
+A recent meta-analysis demonstrated sensitivity ranging from 44% to 87% for the detection of clinically significant prostate cancer and negative predictive value (NPV) ranging from 63%–98% for exclusion of clinically significant prostate cancer.43 The use of mpMRI in clinical practice is critically dependent upon the availability of high quality mpMRI interpreted by radiologists experienced in the technique.

-mpMRI has been reported to predict more aggressive disease including a positive correlation of mpMRI findings with D’Amico risk scores.20 Moreover, individual MRI sequences such as ADC maps derived from DWI and quantitative parameters of DCE have been reported to predict tumor aggressiveness in a noninvasive manner.
-ADC values derived from DWI images are inversely correlated with the Gleason score of lesions at biopsy or surgery and may further influence risk stratification, however the confidence intervals are widely overlapping, limiting the ability to use ADC as a surrogate of Gleason score.21 ADC measurements have been shown to improve accuracy in discriminating Gleason score 3+4=7 from Gleason score 4+3=7 tumors.22 Decreasing ADC values may represent a strong risk factor of harboring a poorly differentiated prostate cancer, independent of biopsy characteristics.22 Furthermore, ADC may have potential for predicting extracapsular extension (ECE) as well as seminal vesicle invasion (SVI) before surgery in patients with prostate cancer, thus improving preoperative staging.23-25
+mpMRI has been reported to predict more aggressive disease including a positive correlation of mpMRI findings with D’Amico risk scores.49 Moreover, individual MRI sequences such as ADC maps derived from DWI and quantitative parameters of DCE have been reported to predict tumor aggressiveness in a noninvasive manner.
+ADC values derived from DWI images are inversely correlated with the Gleason score of lesions at biopsy or surgery and may further influence risk stratification, however the confidence intervals are widely overlapping, limiting the ability to use ADC as a surrogate of Gleason score.50 ADC measurements have been shown to improve accuracy in discriminating Gleason score 3+4=7 from Gleason score 4+3=7 tumors.22 Decreasing ADC values may represent a strong risk factor of harboring a poorly differentiated prostate cancer, independent of biopsy characteristics.
+ADC predicts time to treatment, time to adverse histology, is an independent predictor of progression on AS, predicts BCR after radical prostatectomy, as well as RT and brachytherapy.51-56 Furthermore, ADC may have potential for predicting extracapsular extension (ECE) as well as seminal vesicle invasion (SVI) before surgery in patients with prostate cancer, thus improving preoperative staging.57-59

-In an attempt to improve on the current limitations of prostate cancer screening, risk calculators in the form of multivariable mathematical models and nomograms predicting overall cancer detection as well as clinically significant prostate cancer have been developed.26,27 Employing mpMRI may assist in the decision as to whether a man needs a prostate biopsy and has been incorporated into several decision making models.
-In a study of 175 men, Salami et al. demonstrated mpMRI outperforms the Prostate Cancer Prevention Trial risk calculator in predicting clinically significant prostate cancer, and its application may help select patients who will benefit from diagnosis and treatment.28 Recently, Bjurlin et al. developed nomograms for the pre-biopsy setting predicting the risk of both overall and Gleason score ≥7 cancer on both MRI-Ultrasound fusion and systematic biopsy with a high degree of accuracy by incorporating the MRI suspicion score, PSA density, and age.29 Employing these nomograms may help determine the necessity for biopsy in a wide variety of clinical scenarios.
-For example, utilizing the nomograms of Bjurlin et al., a 75-year-old man with a PSA of 6.2, prostate volume of 45 cm3 (PSA density 0.14 ng/ml-cc), and a low MRI suspicion score has a 28% chance of harboring prostate cancer, but less than a 5% chance of Gleason score ≥7 prostate cancer and he may choose to defer a biopsy.29 Conversely, a 55-year-old man with the same PSA level, prostate volume, and MRI finding may choose to undergo a biopsy given the natural history of prostate cancer in a man his age.
+In an attempt to improve on the current limitations of prostate cancer screening, risk calculators using multivariable mathematical models and nomograms predicting overall cancer detection as well as clinically significant prostate cancer have been developed.60-61 Employing mpMRI may assist in the decision as to whether a man needs a prostate biopsy and has been incorporated into several decision-making models.
+In a study of 175 men, Salami et al. demonstrated mpMRI outperforms the Prostate Cancer Prevention Trial risk calculator in predicting clinically significant prostate cancer, and its application may help select patients who will benefit from diagnosis and treatment.62 Nomograms have been developed for the pre-biopsy setting predicting the risk of both overall and Gleason score >7 cancer on both mpMRI-ultrasound fusion and systematic biopsy with a high degree of accuracy by incorporating the MRI suspicion score, PSA density, and age.63 Employing these nomograms may help determine the necessity for biopsy in a wide variety of clinical scenarios.
+For example, utilizing the nomograms of Bjurlin et al., a 75-year-old man with a PSA of 6.2, prostate volume of 45 cm3 (PSA density 0.14 ng/ml-cc), and a low MRI suspicion score has a 28% chance of harboring prostate cancer, but less than a 5% chance of Gleason score >7 prostate cancer and he may choose to defer a biopsy.63 Conversely, a 55 year-old man with the same PSA level, prostate volume, and MRI finding may choose to undergo a biopsy given the natural history of prostate cancer in a man his age.
 Predictive models incorporating MRI findings provide important information for physicians and patients in assessing an individual’s risk for prostate cancer.
 The use of risk assessment tools identifies those men who may benefit most from a biopsy.
 The accurate assessment of the risk of harboring clinically significant disease allows for individualized patient counseling.